Want to test your limits and travel to a place you thought you couldn’t on your own? Ladies, it’s time to book that trip and consider a solo mission.

 Ladies, it’s time to head out to a real adventure mixed with a bit of comfort and a real immersion into the local culture.
 From Australia’s iconic Laraprinta Trail to trekking along ancient Inca routes to Machu Picchu, where would you like to visit?

-- Torres del Paine, Patagonia – experience Patagonia’s most stunning national park while camping under the backdrop of the stunning peaks of Torres del Paine.
-Stay in fully sustainable eco-campsites in the dramatic Towers of Paine with trekking, cycling and horseback riding opportunities.
+• Torres del Paine, Patagonia – experience Patagonia’s most stunning national park while camping under the backdrop of the stunning peaks of Torres del Paine.
+Stay in fully sustainable eco-campsites in the dramatic Towers of Paine with trekking, nature walks and bike excursions.

 View our complete list of Women’s Adventures and enjoy the camaraderie of like-minded female travellers in some of the most spectacular destinations.